CenikLab/CenikLab.github.io/jobs.md

   &nbsp;

 #### Research Scientist Associate
 The Cenik Lab is looking to recruit a research scientist to join the lab.
 The purpose of the position is to perform molecular biology and cell culture experiments to assist with research on translation control in humans.
-Please apply through the [UT Austin website](https://utdirect.utexas.edu/apps/hr/jobs/nlogon/180710024216).

  &nbsp;